giacomonazzaro/csg-explorer/readme.md

 ```

 # Python binding
-The library parser, csg evaluator and renderer can be called directly from python with no performance losses over the C++ implementation.
+The CSG parser, evaluator and renderer can be directly called from python, with no performance loss over the C++ implementation.
 ```python
 from pycsg import *